katilp/terraform-od-env/README.md

   kubectl logs pod/test-hostpath-XXXXX  -n argo main
   ```

-To clean up, one would the delete the resources in the both directories
+To clean up, delete the resources in the directories in which Terraform commands were submitted:

   ```
+  cd ../manage-k8s-resources
   terraform destroy
   cd ../provision-gke-cluster
   terraform destroy